Kuanhao-Chao/splam/docs/source/content/annotation_evaluation.rst

 .. important::

-    **We provide a new approach to evaluate transcripts.
-You can run splam!**
+    **We provide a new approach to evaluate transcripts by counting how many bad splice junctions in a transcript!**

 You can run splam on **(1) annotation files** or **(2) assembled transcripts**. splam outputs the scores of every donor and acceptor sites, by using these scores,